Floating Contact Form Portlet

 Individual member states determine the penalties for non-compliance.
 However, the EUDR outlines penalties that include:

 With the introduction of this legislation, it is crystal clear that the EU has raised the bar for responsible sourcing.
-Even with the EU Commission’s proposed 12-month phasing-in period for full implementation of the EUDR, businesses must proactively adapt to this transformative policy or risk falling behind in a rapidly evolving market.
+Even although the EU Commission’s proposed delay for full implementation of the EUDR has been approved, businesses must start proactively adapting to this transformative policy or risk falling behind in a rapidly evolving market.

 Useful Links: